Broccoli Rice Casserole Recipe

 How to Make a Broccoli, Cheese, and Rice Casserole

 From that year forward, my Mom never wavered in her intention to make Broccoli Cheese and Rice Casserole for Thanksgiving and Christmas again.
-In fact, to this day we still have it every year and anyone who suggests something differently is given “The Look”.
+In fact, to this day we still have it every year and anyone who suggests something different is given “The Look”.
 There are several different ways you can approach making the rice for this Broccoli, Cheese, and Rice Casserole.
-I used 1 cup of long grain white rice and cooked it in my Instant Pot according to the package directions and on the “rice” setting which yielded 2 cups of cooked rice.
+I used 1 cup of long-grain white rice and cooked it in my Instant Pot according to the package directions and on the “rice” setting which yielded 2 cups of cooked rice.
 You could also cook 1 cup of white Minute Rice or use a rice steamer to make the rice or even boil it on the stove.

 How to Make Broccoli Cheese and Rice

-If you choose to use a pressure cooker like I did to make the rice, just add 1 cup of uncooked long grain rice and 2 cups water to the Instant Pot and lock the lid in place.
+If you choose to use a pressure cooker like I did to make the rice, just add 1 cup of uncooked long-grain rice and 2 cups water to the Instant Pot and lock the lid in place.
 Set the steam release valve to the sealing position and select the pre-set “rice” cooking feature.

 The Perfect Rice in the Instant Pot

 Once the cooking time is complete, use a long handled spoon or spatula to move the steam release valve to the open position and quick release the pressure.
 After the pressure has been released, remove the lid and use a spoon or spatula to stir and fluff the rice.

 Cheesy Broccoli Rice Casserole